First Lady (South Korean TV series)

 First Lady is a 2025 South Korean television series starring Eugene, Ji Hyun-woo, and Lee Min-Young.
 It aired on MBN from September 24, to October 30, 2025, every Wednesday and Thursday at 22:20 (KST).

 Synopsis

-The series revolves around a newly elected president who seeks a divorce from his future first wife.
+The series revolves around a newly elected president who seeks a divorce from his first wife.
 The series depicts the political intrigue and family secrets that unfold amidst the intense conflict between the president-elect and his wife during the 67 days remaining until his inauguration.